csu-devsquad-latam/aidev/README.md

 conda env list
 ```

-If it exists, you would see the environment named `azureml_py38_dev` listed.
+If it exists, you will see the newly created environment named, `py38_cluster_dev`, listed.

 To activate the environment,

 ```
-conda activate azureml_py38_dev
+conda activate py38_cluster_dev
 ```

 Note that this procedure can also be done on the terminal within the AML studio.